aq-ahamed18/AgriNest/README.md

 🧠 Note

 This project is developed for educational purposes to demonstrate the integration of Python, Streamlit, and JSON data handling.
-It can be easily upgraded to use a real database (like SQLite or Firebase) in the future."# AgriNest"
+It can be easily upgraded to use a real database (like SQLite or Firebase) in the future.